artakhak/JsonQL/README.md

 - `is not undefined` - 'is not undefined' operator
 - `typeof`			 - 'typeof' operator.
 Example "typeof person.Age"

-NOTE: Documentation will be improved in near future to demonstrate good exanples.
-Before that is done, reference examples in unit tests in project JosnQL.Tests as well as examples in JsonQL.Demos.
+NOTE: Documentation will be improved in near future to demonstrate good examples.
+Before that is done, reference examples in unit tests in project JsonQL.Tests as well as examples in JsonQL.Demos.

 ## License